 Output: There is no polydivisible integer equal to 42587.

-The explanation is that p=3 is not a polydivisible number because it does not satisfy the necessary conditions.
-Using the first three digits of the number, 425 is a number that cannot be divided by 3.
+The reason is that the value of p=3 is not considered a polydivisible number due to its failure to meet the required criteria.
+Specifically, when examining the initial three digits of the number, 425 is an example of a number that is not divisible by 3.

 Algorithm: